Dragons' Den contender: how managers can achieve effective communication

 “The single biggest problem in communication is the illusion that has taken place.”

-This comes down to people not saying what they want to say or avoiding that difficult conversation, which is only difficult in our mind.
+This comes down to people not saying what they want to say or avoiding that uncomfortable conversation, which is only difficult in our mind.
 That’s what creates the illusion, where we think a conversation has taken place.
-But has it taken place with the clarity required?
-Has it been delivered in the way we expected?

 The impact on communication with team dynamics can be good and bad.
 If there isn’t clarity or a joint mission of where you’re going, then there will be differences in the team.
 Align your goals first.
+Sharing ideas and knowledge within the team helps achieve clarity and unity, making communication more effective for everyone involved.

 Managing negative mindsets